mojahid/DATS6203-Final-Project/README.md

 # DATS6203_Final_Project
-GWU Machine Learining Final Project - Detected Fake Images
+GWU Machine Learining II Final Project - Detected Fake Images

 This project is owned by Mina Hanna & Mojahid Osman.
 Below are the folders of this project: